STAN-UAntwerp/robpy/docs/source/index.rst

 Many of the methods have equivalent or similar implementation in the R packages `robustbase` and `cellWise`.

+The structure and inner workings of the package are described in Leyder, S., Raymaekers, J., Rousseeuw, P. J., Servotte, T., & Verdonck, T. (2024).
+RobPy: a Python Package for Robust Statistical Methods. arXiv preprint arXiv:2411.01954.

 .. toctree::
    :maxdepth: 2
    :caption: User Guide